Tuesday, November 8, 2016

 Walking Boston's Freedom Trail, we saw the places many of the most dramatic episodes in our country's history played out: the Boston Massacre, the Boston Tea Party and the Battle of Bunker Hill.

 There's Paul Revere's House, home of the man whose historic ride was memorialized by Henry Wadsworth Longfellow's poem that was recited by school children of my era, though I guess these days the kids are more likely to hear Jay Z rap songs.
-There's the Old North Chuch in which "two if by sea" shined in the tower to be interpretted and forwarded by Revere on his midnight ride.
+There's the Old North Church in which "two if by sea" shined in the tower to be interpreted and forwarded by Revere on his midnight ride.

 There's Faneuil Hall, the market place that doubled as a public meeting hall where Samuel Adams and other firebrands orated in town meetings between 1764 and 1774.
 There's Boston Latin School, attended by five signers of the Declaration of Independence: Sam Adams, John Hancock, William Hooper, Robert Treat Payne and Benjamin Franklin.
 Of those five, only Franklin didn't graduate, though he did pretty well without much formal education.
 Franklin is more closely associated with Philadelphia where he settled at the age of 17 and achieved wealth and international fame, but Boston considers him their native son, and his statue stands prominently in front of Boston Latin.